Rail strikes: Thousands more workers to vote on action

 TSSA general secretary Manuel Cortes said: "We could be seeing a summer of discontent across our railways if Network Rail don't see sense and come to the table to face the concerns of their staff."

-He added: "It's frankly ridiculous that we're being forced to ballot.
-Network Rail only responded to our requests for pay talks - made before Christmas - when we moved the issue to dispute in April and have dragged their heels at every stage."
+He added Network Rail only responded to the union's requests for pay talks, made before Christmas, when it moved the issue to dispute in April.

-A spokesman for Network Rail said: "Positive pay talks were in full swing with a 'no-strings' pay offer of 2.5% on the table, with the potential for more if connected to productivity and efficiency gains, so this news is both premature and deeply disappointing."
+But a spokesman for Network Rail said positive pay talks were in full swing with a 'no-strings' pay offer of 2.5% on the table with the potential for more if targets were hit.

 A Department for Transport spokesman said it was "hugely disappointing and premature that the TSSA is balloting for industrial action when talks have only just begun".